HISTORY AT LOCHEND

 From Iron Age settlement to self-catering holiday lodges by the Lake of Menteith

 We have the prominent remains of one such crannog right here in the bay, marked by a buoy about 150m in front of the waterfront lodges.
-There is nothing better than swimming out to the crannog stones, planting yourself down on 1000’s of years of history, and just soaking up the extroardinary silence – not to mention the views back to chalets and across to Ben Lomond and the Menteith Hills.
+There is nothing better than swimming out to the crannog stones, planting yourself down on thousands of years of Lochend history, and just soaking up the extraordinary silence – not to mention the views back to chalets and across to Ben Lomond and the Menteith Hills.
 You can even have somebody on the shore take a picture of you walking on water!
-A medieval pot was once found here, too, discovered in the 1950s by a friend, Gordon McGill, who was snorkelling in the lake!
+A medieval pot was once found here, too, discovered in the 1950s by a friend, Gordon McGill, who was snorkelling in the lake.
 The pot now sits in the Smith Art Gallery and Museum in Stirling.

 In 1238, with the help of the Earl of Menteith, Augustine canons founded a priory on Inchmahome Island, the largest of the three islands on our lake.
 Loch Inchmahome, as it was known then, would have been a busy trading point and what I always find extraordinary is how much people got about at that time, considering what travelling conditions must have been like.

 The ruins of the priory are still a beautiful sight on Inchmahome Island, and you can visit and take in all the history via a wee ferry along the road by Port of Menteith, which takes foot passengers there and back between Easter and October.

 MARY QUEEN OF SCOTS AT THE LAKE OF MENTEITH